KatsuteDev/OneMTA/README.md

  - You must run `install.sh` to initialize test resources.
  - (Bus) Run tests locally by adding a text file named `bus.txt` that contains the bus token in the `src/test/java/resources` directory.
- - (Subway) Run tests locally by adding a text file named `subway.txt` that contains the subway in the `src/test/java/resources` directory.

 #### Running Tests using GitHub Actions

 Developers running remote tests through GitHub Actions may do so by running the `MTA CI` workflow manually in the actions tab of your fork.
-Note that this requires two secrets, a `BUS_TOKEN` which contains the bus token, and a `SUBWAY_TOKEN` which contains the subway token.
+Note that this requires a single secret, a `BUS_TOKEN` which contains the bus token.

 <div align="right"><a href="#top"><code>▲</code></a></div>